 The Legacy of the Berlin Wall

-The Berlin Wall stood as a divisive symbol for 28 years until its ultimate fall in 1989.
-Its construction fortified the separation between families, friends, and a nation.
-However, it also exemplified the resilience and determination of those who fought for freedom and democracy.
+Divides by the Berlin Wall stood for 28 years and then fell, finally, in 1989.
+The building served to enhance the separation betweens families, friends, a nation.
+It had also exemplified the tenacity and determination of those who fought for freedom and democracy.

 The Fall of the Berlin Wall